Welkin-Y/cc-mini/README.md

 | `/commit` | Runs `git add`, generates a clean commit message, and commits |
 | `/test` | Detects the project's test framework, runs it, and analyzes failures |

-All skills accept optional arguments passed as extra instructions to the AI:
+All skills accept optional arguments:

 ```
 /simplify focus on security